top of page

 The Village Hall sits on the corner of Scotland Road and South Orange Avenue, the main street in South Orange.

-It was not until the 1890s that the residents of South Orange set about building a place for the village government to gather.
+It was not until the 1890s that the residents of South Orange began building a place for the village government to meet.
 Plans for the construction of the village hall were announced in the New York Times on October 14, 1894.

 From the time the building was completed, it housed all the offices of the village government.
 Space was also provided for the local fire department.
 In addition, the second floor acted as a community center, with a large meeting room for social and political gatherings.